13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 Do you need Assistance ?

-The Rebâtir helpline offers 4 hours of legal advice free of charge in all areas of law.
+The Rebâtir helpline offers 4 hours of legal advice free of charge in all areas of law related to the situation of violence.

 Depending on your income and situation, you may qualify for legal aid.